cnoe-io/plugin-argo-workflows/README.md

 `annotations` in the backstage `Component` and will be recognized by this plugin.

 - `backstage.io/kubernetes-namespace`: Optional.
 The namespace to be search for finding Argo workflows.
 Defaults to the `default` namespace.
-- Conditionally, one of the two labels below are required:
-  - `backstage.io/kubernetes-label-selector`: the backstage default label
-    selector to choose workflows that carry the label.
-  - `argo-workflows/label-selector`: Same as the above, except internal to Argo machinery.
+- `argo-workflows.cnoe.io/label-selector`: Same as the above, except internal to Argo machinery.
 This value takes precedent over the one above if both are defined.
-- `argo-workflows/cluster-name`: Optional.
+- `argo-workflows.cnoe.io/cluster-name`: Optional.
 Specifies the name of the Kubernetes cluster to retrieve information from.
 If missing chooses the Kubernetes context available to backstage at runtime.

+you can also use the `backstage.io/kubernetes-label-selector`, to select the relevant spark jobs.
+However , `backstage.io/kubernetes-label-selector` is a generic label selector used more widely by the Kubernetes plugin which could pull other less relevant data pulled into your backstage deployment as well.
+We recommend using `argo-workflows.cnoe.io/label-selector` when using this plugin.

 ### Authentication